aarneranta/informath/README.md

 ### Dedukti

-[Dedukti](https://deducteam.github.io/) is a minimalistic logical framework aimed as an interlingual between different proof systems such as Agda, Coq, Isabelle, and Lean.
+[Dedukti](https://deducteam.github.io/) is a minimalistic logical framework aimed as an interlingua between different proof systems such as Agda, Coq, Isabelle, and Lean.
 Its purpose is to help share formalizations between these systems.
 Dedukti comes with an efficient proof checker and evaluator.
 Translations from many other proof system to Dedukti have been built, and this work is ongoing.